 In addition to full-field digital mammography, other breast cancer diagnostic tools available at Western include:

-- 3D tomography: Approved by the U.S. Food & Drug Administration, digital tomography uses 3D scanning technology, in conjunction with two-dimensional mammograms, as an early detection tool.
+- 3D mammography: Approved by the U.S. Food & Drug Administration, digital mammography uses 3D scanning technology, in conjunction with two-dimensional mammograms, as an early detection tool.
 With this technology, the X-ray arm sweeps in an arc over the patient's breast, taking multiple images and producing a 3D picture of the breast tissue in 1-millimeter slices.

 - Breast ductography: Also called a galactography, this specialized procedure is a type of mammography that uses a contrast injection to reveal the breast ducts.